Field-Trial Quantum Key Distribution with Qubit-Based Frame Synchronization: Setup

 Subsequently, the polarization-modulated light exits from the CPM's output port, is attenuated to the single-photon regime by variable optical attenuator (VOA), and is transmitted over the quantum channel.

-At the receiver (Bob), a dense wavelength division multiplexing (DWDM) filter suppresses dark count increases caused by light leakage and imperfect isolation in the field-deployed fiber link.
+At the receiver (Bob), a dense wavelength division multiplexing (DWDM) filter suppresses dark count increases caused by light leakage and imperfect isolation in the field-deployed fiber link, reducing the system noise count from approximately 250 Hz to about 40 Hz, approaching the dark count level of the SPD.
 An electrically controlled polarization controller (EPC) then aligns the incoming polarization states with the measurement basis.
 Photon detection is achieved using four commercial superconducting nanowire single-photon detectors (SNSPDs, Photon Technology Co., Ltd.).
-The detectors operate at \SI{2.1}{K}, with a detection efficiency of approximately \SI{60}{\percent}, a dead time of \SI{40}{ns}, a timing jitter of \qty{\leq 70}{ps}, and a dark count rate of about \qty{40}{Hz}.
+The detectors operate at $2.1\,\text{K}$, with a detection efficiency of approximately $60\%$, a dead time of $40\,\text{ns}$, a timing jitter of $\leq 70\,\text{ps}$, and a dark count rate of about $40\,\text{Hz}$.
+A polarization controller (PC) is placed before each SNSPD to adjust the polarization of the incoming photons, ensuring maximum detection efficiency.
 Detection events are recorded using a high-speed time-to-digital converter (TDC, TimeTagger20, Swabian Instruments) and transmitted to Bob's computer for time synchronization and polarization drift compensation.

 The time recovery employs the distributed frame synchronization technique proposed in~\cite{2025ChenJLT}, which reconstructs the clock cycle from event detection without relying on any external reference signal.
 A brief overview of this method is provided below.
 Specifically, Alice generates a correlation code $S^{A}$ of length $L$ and divides it into $L$ single-qubit segments.
 Each segment is concatenated with $M$ random qubits to form a composite qubit sequence, which is then transmitted to Bob through a lossy quantum channel.
 Upon receiving the qubit sequence, Bob performs period recovery, time compensation, and time offset estimation based on the detected qubit data.